 - 9 tablespoons water

-Pour about ⅔ of the mixture into your tin and press down really, really well until it is compacted and level.
-You can use a spatula or your hands.
+- Spoon about ⅔ of the mixture into your prepared pan and press down really well so it is well compacted and level.

-- Spread the raspberry jam over the base evenly.
+- Spoon on the raspberry jam and spread it all over evenly.

 - Now use your hands and sprinkle the remaining oaty mixture loosely over the top.
 Little gaps over the jam are fine.

-- Bake for 30 - 35 minutes or until just starting to go golden brown around the edges.
+- Bake for 30 to 35 minutes or until nicely golden around the edges.

-- Remove from the oven and cool completely in the pan.
+- Remove from the oven and allow to cool in the pan.